 After dinner, we have the main night prayers at the mosque, and we get home around 1130pm, so a few hours sleep, then back up again for breakfast.

 • 3 tablespoons of thick Greek yogurt per person

 • Cold pressed honey (avoid the supermarket stuff!) or brown sugar to taste

 The BBC Children’s website usefully tells us that Judaism began around 4000 years ago in the Middle East.
-Do take a look at this attractive website explanation which will help you to build a good basic foundation of this faith.
+Take a look at this attractive website explanation which will help build a good basic foundation of this faith.

 In the UK the Jewish Community is found mostly in urban areas like Manchester, London and Leeds, but cities like Newcastle, Hull, Birmingham, Oxford and Bristol still have vibrant Jewish communities.

 Judaism is very diverse with groupings from the most observant and traditional to those who are entirely cultural or secular with many shades in between.

 From the last census there are just over 271 000 Jews in the UK.